derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

 ## Google Kubernetes Engine (GKE) Clusters

-- LZiiB will host regional (highly available) **multitenant GKE clusters**, managed by the Cloud Platform Team.
+- LZiaB will host regional (highly available) **multitenant GKE clusters**, managed by the Cloud Platform Team.
 If you tenancy requires any container orchestration, then this shared tenancy GKE cluster is the default hosting environment.
 Tenants within the cluster will be deployed to their own Kubernetes namespaces, fully isolated from each other.
 - You can optionally deploy your own private GKE cluster to any of your tenant VPCs.
 This may be necessary if your tenancy requires full administrative control over the full cluster.
 In this scenario, you will be responsible for managing your own cluster.

 ![Tenant GKE clusters](/images/gke_clusters.png)

-- All GKE clusters deployed to LZiiB will be private.
+- All GKE clusters deployed to LZiaB will be private.
 This includes the control plane.
 - Access to the control plane will only be possible using a bastion host deployed to the same VPC nework as the GKE cluster itself, secured using IAP.

 ## Your GitLab and Infrastructure Code

 As a new tenant, you will need to store your project's code in GitLab.
-This includes all the IaC you will use to deploy resources into your LZiiB environments.
-Within **EPAM's GitLab**, the hiearchy looks like this:
+This includes all the IaC you will use to deploy resources into your LZiaB environments.
+Within **Organisation's GitLab**, the hiearchy looks like this:

 {{<mermaid align="left">}}
 graph TD
-    demo-lz-docs("<b>demo-lz-docs GitLab Group</b>") --> LZiiB(fa:fa-folder LZiiB) & digital(fa:fa-folder JL Digital) & other(fa:fa-folder Other Top Levels)
+    demo-lz-docs("<b>demo-lz-docs GitLab Group</b>") --> LZiaB(fa:fa-folder LZiaB) & digital(fa:fa-folder JL Digital) & other(fa:fa-folder Other Top Levels)
     subgraph STACK[" "]
-      LZiiB --> PLT(fa:fa-folder Platform) & TEN(fa:fa-folder Tenants)
+      LZiaB --> PLT(fa:fa-folder Platform) & TEN(fa:fa-folder Tenants)
       PLT ---> PltPrj["A Platform Team<br/>Project"]
       TEN --> YourTenancy(fa:fa-folder Your Tenancy) & SampleTenant(fa:fa-folder Sample Tenant)
       YourTenancy --> YourPrj[Some Project] & YourOtherPrj[Some Other Project]